OpenF2/F2/docs/src/developing-apps-with-f2.md

-# Developing an App Using the Open Financial Framework

 ## Overview

 An App is a web page or microsite, written by an App developer that includes its own (entitled) data.
 Further, an App can be purchased (or entitled) from the App Store, and is displayed on the desktop or “Container”.
 The App developer is the person or company that designs, develops, and hosts the app.